ameliawong1/Recipe-Rating-Analysis/README.md

 **3. Handling the `minutes` Column**

-I found that cooking durations ( `minutes` ) were heavily right-skewed.
+I found that cooking times ( `minutes` ) were heavily right-skewed.
 To address this, I logtransformed the values using `log_minutes = log(minutes + 1)` to reduce the effect of extreme outliers and improve interpretability.

 ### Finalizing the Cleaned Dataset
 After creating the new features, I removed rows with malformed or missing values in critical columns like `nutrition`, `ingredients`, or `steps`.
 This left a clean dataset, `recipes_cleaned`, which I used for all subsequent steps.
 The table below shows the first few rows of `recipes_cleaned` with some relevant columns selected.